Parallel Simulation of Contact and Actuation for Soft Growing Robots: Simulation of Actuation and Growth

 \subsection{Actuator Design Synthesis}

-Although it is desirable to parameterize actuators along the vine in terms of their turning angle $\theta_\text{curv}$, actuators are actually parameterized by pressure and length $P_\text{act}$ and $l_0$, which are required for simulation and fabrication.
+Although it is desirable to parameterize actuators along the vine in terms of their produced turning angle $\theta_\text{curv}$, actuators are actually parameterized by pressure and length $P_\text{act}$ and $l_0$, for simulation and fabrication.
 Finding these two parameters from $\theta_\text{curv}$ is nontrivial, since multiple solutions of $P_\text{act}$ and $l_0$ can satisfy any given curvature $\theta_\text{curv}$.
-We address this ambiguity by isolating the specific portion of the sPAM model that leads to this non-uniqueness and introducing a cost term to favor an unambiguous single solution out of the space of all possible $P_\text{act}$ and $l_0$.
+We address this redundancy by isolating the specific portion of the sPAM model that leads to this non-uniqueness and introducing a cost term to favor an unambiguous single solution out of the space of all possible $P_\text{act}$ and $l_0$.

 First, we solve for the actuator length $l_0$ and strain $\varepsilon$ that satisfy the target curvature $\theta_\text{curv}$ as specified by~\cref{wrinkling_model} and~\cref{eq:sPAM_force}.
-Second, we compute the corresponding parameters $\phi_{Rc}$ and $m$ by solving the nonlinear system in~\cref{sPAM_model} using a gradient-based root-finding method; the Levenberg-Marquardt (LM) method~\cite{lm} proves effective, achieving convergence within $1\times 10^{-6}$ tolerance.
+Second, we compute the corresponding parameters $\phi_{Rc}$ and $m$ by solving the nonlinear system in~\cref{eq:sPAM_model} using a gradient-based root-finding method; the Levenberg-Marquardt (LM) method~\cite{lm} proves effective, achieving convergence within $1\times 10^{-6}$ tolerance.
 To avoid local optima inherent in gradient methods, we initialize the LM solver with the lowest-cost candidate from 1000 randomly sampled starting points.
 Each root-finding iteration requires evaluation of Legendre elliptic integrals of the first and second kind, which lack analytical forms and are approximated to $1\times 10^{-10}$ precision using 10 expansions of the Taylor series.
 This two-stage approach eliminates the one-to-many relationships exhibited in the first step, ensuring that a single solution is found in both stages of the actuator synthesis process.